xav335/iconeo/wp-content/plugins/wp-fastest-cache/readme.txt

 Yes, it is compatible with Wordfence Security 100%.

 = Is this plugin compatible with qTranslate? =
-Yes, it works if you use qTranslate with "Use Query Mode (?lang=en)".
+Yes, it is compatible with qTranslate 100%.

 = Is this plugin compatible with WPtouch Mobile Plugin? = Yes, it is compatible with WPtouch Mobile Plugin 100%.

-= Is this plugin compatible with WP-PostRatings? =
-No, it is NOT compatible with WP-PostRatings.
+= Is this plugin compatible with WP-PostRatings? = Yes, it is compatible with WP-PostRatings.

 = Is this plugin compatible with AdRotate? =
 No, it is NOT compatible with AdRotate.